autonity/autonity/docker_e2e_test/README.md

             action: "disconnect" # it apply p2p disconnection by managing ip-tables in linux kernel.
             peers: [[2, 0], [2, 4], [2, 5], [1, 4], [1, 5], [1,3], [0, 5], [0,3], [4,3], [4, 0]]
       input:
-        duration: 90 # num of seconds the transaction sending duration.
         senderNode: 0  # node coin_base address will be used as default sender address.
         receiverNode: 3  # node coin_base address wil be used as default receiver address.
         amountperTX: 10 # 10 tokens to be transfer per transaction.